-- The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
-Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
-This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
-All staff had received an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
+- supervision and facilitation and support for revalidating GPs.
+All staff had received an appraisal within the last 12 months, but these did not include a documented personal development plan. - Staff received training that included: safeguarding, basic life support and information governance.
 Staff had access to and made use of e-learning training modules and in-house training.